NashiekhaWillock/NashiekhaWillock/README.md

 # Hello 👋, I am Nashiekha!
-Junior Software Engineer | Passionate about programming and developing my coding knowledge.
+Software Engineer | Passionate about programming and developing my coding knowledge.

 Welcome to my GitHub profile!
 I'm thrilled to have you here.
-I am a motivated junior software engineer with a computer science degree.
+I am a motivated software engineer with a computer science degree.
 My passion lies in front-end development, where I enjoy crafting beautiful and user-friendly interfaces.
 However, I'm also eager to expand my skills and delve into the exciting world of full-stack development.

 Throughout my academic journey and personal projects, I've gained hands-on experience with various technologies and programming languages.
 I'm proficient in HTML, CSS, JavaScript, and have worked with frameworks like React.
 I'm also familiar with back-end technologies such as Node.js and databases like MongoDB.